The 5 Things Men 40+ Want in Life (and How to Get Them)

 • When The Body Says No: The Cost of Hidden Stress, was a groundbreaking book to understand stress and it’s impacts on me.
 Mind blown!
 Here is a 1 hour talk by the author if you want to watch that instead of read the book.

-4. New Meaning & Purpose
+4. New Meaning and Purpose

-“One who possesses a sense of meaning, experiences life as having some purpose or function to be fulfilled.” -Existential Psychotherapy
+“One who possesses a sense of meaning, experiences life as having some purpose or function to be fulfilled.”
+Existential Psychotherapy

 Meaning